 Use classpath of module

-Select the module whose classpath will be used to run the application.
+Select the IntelliJ IDEA project module whose classpath to use when running the application.

 Shorten command line